-NOTE: Candidates whose first language is not english may use a dictionary book during the examination, other types of dictionary, e.g. electronic ones and technical dictionaries, are not permitted.
-The examination's invigilator will check that the dictionary is suitable before the start of the examination.
-(Examples of suitable dictionaries are standard english dictionaries and dictionaries providing translation from english to another language and vice versa.)
+NOTE: Candidates whose first language is not english may use a dictionary book during the examination, other types of dictionary, e.g. electronic ones and technical dictionaries, are not

 INTRODUCTION TO DISTANCE LEARNING

 Distance Learning differs from the traditional method of learning that you will have used at school or college, where you work at a fixed rate that is determined by your teacher or lecturer.
 Their rate of teaching may be too fast or too slow for different students, so you either get bored or cannot keep up.
 Furthermore, if you miss a lesson, you will have to catch up before the next lesson, or you will quickly fall behind.